-This design for the elephant habitat at Knowlsey Safari Park consists of two parts: a large subterranean mass that houses the elephant accommodation and a lighter construction of suspended boxes that house the visitor areas.
+This design for an elephant habitat at Knowlsey Safari Park consists of two parts: a large subterranean mass that houses the elephant accommodation and a lighter construction of suspended boxes that house the visitor areas.

-The cladding panels are laser cut aluminium with a black anodised coating.
+A strong geometric pattern of perforations covers the panels, which wrap around the two viewing boxes to create a focus on the main views at either end of the boxes whilst still allowing for light penetration throughout.
 The triangular geometric pattern changes in density towards the open end of the boxes to highlight the openness of the views out to the landscape.